DelDevel/invidious-local-subs/README.md

 ## Simple Sponsor Skipper

 A simple, private and secure userscript implementation of SponsorBlock.
-Compatible with YouTube and Invidious.
+Compatible with YouTube, Invidious and CloudTube.
 Skips annoying intros, sponsors and w/e using the SponsorBlock API.

 Once installed, it can be configured [here](https://www.youtube.com/#s3config).